 It’s worth the time to add it to your project and it’s easy, trust me!
 Never fear though, you can also purchase piping in a variety of colors and sizes.
 Or skip the piping altogether because your cushion will still look beautiful either way.

 Shopping for fabric

 Take these dimensions or your drawing itself to your local fabric store.
 Their staff will help you figure out the best way to layout the pattern on the fabric and how much fabric you need.
 Many fabric retailers have home decor departments with great upholstery fabric suitable for use inside or out.
 As you shop for fabric, consider the amount of use the chair or bench will get.
 Be sure it is thick and durable enough for it’s intended use.
 I purchased my fabric at JoAnn Fabrics.

 Once you have bought your fabric and brought it home, pre-wash it if you’d like, but chances are once your cover is finished and stapled in place, you won’t be taking it off to wash.
 You may, however, want to wipe it down occasionally.
 I would strongly suggest applying a Scotchgard Fabric & Upholstery Protector (affiliate link) to protect and waterproof it.
 Scotchgard works like magic and will keep your cushion looking new for much longer.
 Follow the directions on the canister for applying.

-I interrupt this blog post to quickly let you know that there are 2 other cushion cover tutorials currently on my site you may want to check out if this cushion cover post is not what you were looking for:
+Here are 2 other cushion cover tutorials on my site you may want to check out!

 Okay, now back to the tutorial.